RadekPilich/KnobKraft-orm/adaptations/Adaptation Programming Guide.md

 A couple of notes I  wish I had a week or two back, when I stared fixing and creating adaptions:

 ### The difference between program_number, patchNo, program
+You must read and comprehened the whole section, otherwise looking at some statements in isolation, it could be legitemately claimed, that they are not true.

 * program_number = position of the patch in the list ("patch_in_list" table in the DB)
   * 0-based position of the patch within a specific single synth bank (list)
   * It is not a property of the actual imported patch!
-  * It is dynamically assigned in relation to the GUI and represents the position of the patch in the "In synth" or "User bank" lists
+  * It is the position of the patch in the "In synth" or "User bank" lists
+  * In could be thought of as related to the GUI
   * These lists are stored in the DB as ordered lists of hashes referencing the imported patches
   * The first position in the list is always 0, second 1 etc.
+  * With every change to the list in GUI, the list and it's program_numbers in the DB are updated
+  * Very frequently it is actually NOT VISIBLE in the GUI, because it is overriden by the friendlyProgramName function, but it stays in the background and enters other functions (will be explained below)

 * patchNo = patch number in the database ("patches" table in the DB)
-  * by default produced by the "Import patches from synth" function as a 0-based location of the patch within the synth's bank structure
+  * Produced by the "Import patches from synth" function as a 0-based location of the patch within the synth's bank structure
   * Synth's bank structure is defined by the adaption as numberOfPatchesPerBank * numberOfBanks, i.e. 64 * 4 = 0-255 (more recently bankDescriptors function is being used to determine the structure)
-  * The default number assignment can however freely overriden via the numberFromDump function (*see example "patchNo offset trick" below once you've read through all the bullets a couple of times)
-  * It can be non-unique and can be customized during the patch import into the database
+  * The default number assignment can however be freely overriden via the numberFromDump function during the patch import into the database
-  * The purpose of hte patchNo is only sorting of imported patches and possible variable value derivations (*see example "patchNo offset trick")
+  * The purpose of hte patchNo is only sorting of imported patches and possible derivations of variables for adaption customization (*see example "patchNo offset trick" below later)
   * patchNo remains static once written in the database during the initial import (*actually, I have to check if it gets updated on existing patches during re-import de-duplication)

          let's get confused again:
            * program_number can be named slightly differently in each adaption...
            * ....it can even be named as patchNo!
-           * What actually differentiates which number is going to be used (import DB vs. list GUI) is the function's programming in the backend
+           * **What actually determines which number is going to be used (number from import/dump vs. number from list) is the backend programming of adaption functions that use them!**
            * It is the position of the variable in the function definition ("positional argument") that is linked to either of those numbers
-           * It is up us developers of the adaptions to learn which one is used where and to choose to use two distinct names in order to be mindful of the different data sources being used by a given function
+           * It is up to us developers of adaptions to learn which one is used where and to choose to use two distinct names in order to be mindful of the different number sources being used by a given function

 * program = adaption dervied variable (lasts only while a function is running)
-  *  It is used in functions that process / modifiy the sysex program data (actual program on the synth / in DB)
+  *  Commonly used in functions that process/modifiy the sysex program data or as a buffer for manipulating patchNo/program_number into a different format/offset
-  *  Should be generaly used to represent a program change number of a given patch, or program change equivalent a given synth uses (i.e. a value of a specific byte in request/dump message)
+  *  Commonly used to represent a program change number of a given patch, or more frequently a sysex byte equivalent of the program change number a given synth uses (a specific byte in request/dump message)
-  *  It usually serves as a traversal bridge between patch number in KnobKraft (patchNo/program_number) and patch location on synth (pointed at via a program change or a specific byte in request/dump messages)
+  *  Commonly used as a traversal bridge between patch number in KnobKraft (patchNo/program_number) and patch location on synth (pointed at via a program change number or a specific byte in request/dump messages)

             patchNo offset trick:
-             * On a 256 programs synth with 4 banks, you could offset the imports to start at 256 instead of at 0
+             * On a 256 programs synth with 4 banks, you could use numberFromDump function to offset the imports to start at 256 instead of at 0
-             * Patches in the list will provide the adaption with number between 0-255, no matter what you do to patchNo
-             * Patches in the database could have:
+             * Patches imported into the database could have a patchNo:
                  * numbers betwen 256-320 (if you decide to ignore and loose the info of the import bank)
                  * numbers between 256-512 (if you keep counting across banks and will be able to derive import bank later)
                  * you could simply label them all with 256 (in this case you will loose the information on the original order of patches)
                  * anything else you come up with, possibly depending on the data you extract from sysex - i.e. you could for example sort imported patches based on envelope release length!
+             * Patches in the lists will be assigned with number between 0-255, no matter what you do to patchNo
              * This gives you the possibility to for example:
                  * derive different friendlyBankName and friendlyProgramName for patches depending on whether you are looking at the actual imported patches (data) or at the instances of the patches in the banks (list references)